varsha2509/varsha2509.github.io/_pages/about.md

 Hey there, welcome to my website! 👋

-My name is Varsha and I'm currently a senior data scientist at [The EVERY Company*](https://theeverycompany.com/).
-I have a background in environmental science and chemical engineering, and I love working on data +  air quality, climate change, sustainability science.
-Before EVERY, I was working as a senior consultant at Ramboll, working on air quality modeling and emissions estimation.
+My name is Varsha and I'm currently an environmental data scientist at Watershed.
+Previously, I was a senior full-stack data scientist at [The EVERY Company*](https://theeverycompany.com/).
+I have a strong background in both environmental science and data science, and I’m passionate about working on projects that merge these fields, particularly in the context of climate science.
+Prior to my role at EVERY, I worked as a senior consultant at Ramboll, where I specialized in air quality modeling and emissions estimation.

-I am passionate about using innovation and technology to tackle issues related to climate change and food security.
-I am a map geek, and you can find me scrolling through random digital maps, or building my own (yes, I love working with spatial data).

 *<sub><sup>Contributed to building the website!</sup></sub>